-Expert determination is the preferred method by most organizations looking to make their data available for further research and analysis.
-The primary reason is that expert determination provides a great deal of flexibility when trying to balance the utility of a dataset without compromising patient privacy.
+Expert determination is typically preferred for the de-identification of patient data for organizations looking to make their data available for further research and analysis.
+The primary reason is that expert determination provides a great deal of flexibility when trying to balance the utility of patient data without compromising patient privacy.

-For example, in rare diseases with perhaps just a few thousand diagnosed patients, their diagnosis, full zip code and a few other data elements may raise the risk that someone could figure out a patient’s identity or uniquely recognize them in a dataset.
+For example, in rare diseases with just a few thousand diagnosed patients, the patient diagnosis, zip code and a few other data elements may raise the risk that someone could determine a patient’s identity.

-The journey to making data shareable starts with ensuring data is truly de-identified under HIPAA.
-Tokenization is the first step followed by the HIPAA-mandated methods of either Safe Harbor or expert determination.
+Making data shareable starts with ensuring patient data meets HIPAA de-identification requirements.
+Patient tokenization is the first step followed by HIPAA de-identification methods of either Safe Harbor or expert determination.